 1. improved onboarding processes

-It’s crucial that your new hires have all the tools, resources and skills needed to be successful on the job.
+Your new hires must have all the tools, resources and skills needed to be successful on the job.
 To make this happen, employee training should start from day one.
-If you don’t already have a structured onboarding process for new hires in place, now is the time to develop one.
-Additionally, be sure that all new hires have a clear understanding of various training and career development opportunities offered by your company.
+If you don’t already have a structured onboarding process for new hires, now is the time to develop one.
+Additionally, be sure that all new hires clearly understand the training and career development opportunities offered by your company.

 2. clear career development plan

 Many employees leave their jobs due to a lack of career development options.
-At a time when finding skilled workers is critical, it’s extremely important for your company to have a career development plan in place that enables your best employees to reach their full potential.
+At a time when finding qualified candidates is critical, your company needs to have a career development plan in place that enables your best employees to reach their full potential.
 This plan should be clearly visible and all workers should know what job training opportunities are available as well as what steps are necessary to start training.
 Having a plan in place can not only help you keep your most qualified workers, but it can also help you create a workforce with the skills your company needs.

 3. reskilling opportunities